1mv23is056-code/Supreethraj_Task16/README.md

 ## Reflection & Key Takeaways
 I learned how JavaScript can make HTML content appear on the page by creating elements in `script.js`.
 The search feature uses a filter to show only students whose names match what I type.

-I also learned how `style.css` makes the cards look neat and how `index.html` gives the page structure.
-This project helped me understand how HTML, CSS, and JavaScript work together.